There and Never Ever Back Again: Diary of a Dark Lord – Jeff Mach

 This book will be deeply appreciated by adults who were once labelled “gifted children” – you know the ones given copious amounts of English literature who curiously also curated fondness for villains.
 You can’t really blame me for picking this newborn book up and just loving it because it combines everything I adore into my favorite genre – satire.

 The story is exceptionally light on plot but that doesn’t seem to hinder it much.
-Basically it’s 200+ pages of a loquacious super villain pontificating upon their existence while besmirching the reputations of elves and unicorns which I must say is hilarious and weirdly cathartic to read alloud.
+Basically it’s 200+ pages of a loquacious super villain pontificating upon their existence while besmirching the reputations of elves and unicorns which I must say is hilarious and weirdly cathartic to read aloud.
 It’s narrated by The Dark Lord who is telling a story about how The Chosen One is out to kill them.
 It ruminates on the nature of good and evil while highlighting the futility of kingdom politics.
 And through the over-the-top completely egotistical narration there are glimmers of quite profound observation like this, “Individual humans may be wise; large groups of humans have the intellect of rocks, if rocks had the capacity for spite, petty jealousy, and a desire to be entertained by the misfortunes of poorly dressed celebrities.”
-But of course it’s not all about humans, there’s also helpful notations about the gluten intolerance of trolls, the pompous PR shenanigans of elves, a warning that unicorns are sparkling with hate, and a brief summary on the suicidal nature of the last pair of not-quite-mated dragons.
+But of course, it’s not all about humans, there’s also helpful notations about the gluten intolerance of trolls, the pompous PR shenanigans of elves, a warning that unicorns are sparkling with hate, and a brief summary on the suicidal nature of the last pair of not-quite-mated dragons.

 Leave a Reply